bo1875/.dotfiles/README.md

 ## tumx

 tmux.conf is an exact copy from Josean's setup.
-More details can refer his blog post: https://www.josean.com/posts/tmux-setup
+More details can be refered to his blog post: https://www.josean.com/posts/tmux-setup

 ## neovim

-neovim setup is also mostly following Josean:
+The neovim setup is also mostly following Josean:

 - lazy.nvim for plugins management.
 - mason.nvim for lsp management.